Cui-ZW/ArrayXD/README.md

 # ArrayXD
-A multi-dimension array class for C++
+A multi-dimensional array class for C++